 The Student Ambassador can also participate in meetings between students and the University's administration as a neutral third party with the right to speak.

-See also the Student Ambassador's guidelines on how you can write:
+See also the Student Ambassador's checklists on writing complaints and applications for exemption.

 The Student Ambassador is not entitled to: